·Use case

 # 4. Verify end-to-end yourself, before depositions, and again

-# before trial.
-The verifier walks the same path a court-appointed
+# The verifier walks the same path a court-appointed witness will.

 # 5. Adapt the declaration template below with your qualified